 In 2012, she presented at Documenta 13 in Kassel, Germany, “Unfinished Symphony” where her more than 100 drawings connected Nazism and its genocide to the colonialism that preceded it.

-Her first United States solo exhibition, “The Loom of History,” is taking place at New York’s New Museum during the summer of 2018.
-It is composed of text on walls, images of body parts, a screen of collages covered with images of history’s dictators, and stills from horror films, Her intent is to tie colonialism to the cotton industry to slavery and to the oppression of African Americans.
+Her first United States solo exhibition, “The Loom of History,” took place at New York’s New Museum during the summer of 2018.
+It was composed of text on walls, images of body parts, a screen of collages covered with images of history’s dictators, and stills from horror films, Her intent was to tie colonialism to the cotton industry to slavery and to the oppression of African Americans.
 Her series “In the World: East and West, North and South,” is a timeline of the worlds authoritarian leaders.
 “We’re often not aware that we’re being wooed by a despot.”

 Boghiguian has had solo and group exhibitions in Europe, the Mid-East, and the United States.
 She has participated in several biennials including Sao Paulo and Cartagena in 2014.
 In 2015, she participated in the Venice Biennale where her work was shown at the Armenian Pavilion, which commemorated the 100th anniversary of the Armenian genocide.
-She has shown at the New Museum in New York in 2014 and at MoMA in 2017.
+She has shown at the New Museum in New York in 2014 and at New York’s Museum of Modern Art in 2017.
 Her work is part of the public collections of museums in Germany and France.